juselius/xmonad/README.rst

 README
 =======

 This xmonad setup works with (at least) Ubuntu 14.10.
-The defualt setup is based on plain xmonad together with xmobar.
-There are also configs for Gnome and Xfce4, but they are a bit shakey at times.
+The default setup is based on plain xmonad together with xmobar.
+There are also configs for Gnome and Xfce4, but they are a bit shaky at times.

 Installation
 -------------